MAAQ90/multinational-retail-data-centralisation/README.md

 **5. Orders data:**
 * Contents: Date UUID; User UUID; Card number; Store code; Product code; Product quantity
 * Source: AWS Cloud (Postgres Database)

+## 3. File structure

+The program contains the following python coded files:

+- database_utils.py: This code creates the engine to establish link with various sourced databases, required during extraction and uploading phases.

+- data_extraction: This code retreives data from different sources.

+- data_cleaning.py: The code in the file utilises capabilities of 'pandas' library to prepare (tranform) the data for uploading to a central database.

+- main.py: This code provides a main ETL interface for systematically calling all the classes/functions stored within above mentioned files.

+## License information

+Open-source license/code.
+Restricted access to data sources may apply.